How long will my first visit be?

 What should I do if I am unable to make my appointment?

-In order to accommodate each patient’s schedule, reserving time slots for treatments is very important to operate our facilities efficiently.
-Canceling an appointment at the last minute or failing to come in for a session limits our ability to meet the scheduling needs of our other patients.
-Therefore, we request that all cancellations be made at least 24 hours in advance of an appointment.
-A cancellation fee may be charged for cancellations with less than 24-hour notice.
+In order to accommodate each patient’s schedule, reserving time slots for treatment is very important to operate our clinic efficiently.
+Canceling an appointment at the last minute, or failing to come in for a session limits our ability to meet the scheduling needs of our other patients.
+Therefore, we request that all cancelations be made at least 24 hours in advance of an appointment.
+A cancelation fee may apply for any no shows or appointments canceled with less than 24-hours notice.

 Will my doctor be kept updated on my treatments and progress?